dhwajhome26-rgb/Pterodactyl-VPS/README.md

 Step 12: ```python -m http.server```

 Step 13 ```If you've hosted the website on your computer, go to https://localhost:3000 and your website will open.
-If you've hosted it on CodeSandbox, the port will be forwarded automatically.```
+If you've hosted it on CodeSandbox, the port will be forwarded automatically. [ Port: 8000 ]```

 ## Now Your Own Premium Website 🎉